Radmila Bakočević: Biography

 Bakočević was born in Guča, Lučani, Kingdom of Yugoslavia.

 She studied singing at the Academy of Music in Belgrade (now the University of Arts) with Nikola Cvejić and then continued further studies at the school for young opera singers at La Scala.
 She made her professional opera debut in 1955 at the National Theatre in Belgrade as Mimi in Giacomo Puccini's La Bohème.
 Earning rave reviews, she became a regular performer at that opera house.

 In 1958 Bakočević earned Second Prize at the Belgrade International Competition of Young Artists.
 In 1962 she won the Geneva International Singing Competition and in 1964 she won the Lüttich International Singing Competition.
 These competition wins brought her to the attention of the international opera community and she was soon engaged to perform in the world's leading opera houses.

-In 1967 Bakočević made her debut at the Teatro Lirico Giuseppe Verdi in Triest the Olga in Nikolai Rimsky-Korsakov's The Maid of Pskov.
+In 1967 Bakočević made her debut at the Teatro Lirico Giuseppe Verdi in Triest the role of Olga in Nikolai Rimsky-Korsakov's The Maid of Pskov.
 That same year she joined the roster at the Vienna State Opera where she sang regularly through 1982 in such roles as Minnie in Puccini's La fanciulla del West, Elisabetta in Giuseppe Verdi's Don Carlos and Maddalena in Umberto Giordano's Andrea Chénier among many others.
 She made her San Francisco Opera debut on October 15, 1968, as Leonora in Il trovatore.
 She joined the Metropolitan Opera in New York City for the 1968–1969 season, singing there Cio-Cio-San in Madama Butterfly, Leonora, Marguerite in Faust, Micaela in Carmen and Mimì.
 In 1969 she made her first appearance at the Deutsche Oper Berlin as Maria in Pyotr Ilyich Tchaikovsky's Mazeppa.